Al Smith: 1928 presidential election

 Reporter Frederick William Wile made the oft-repeated observation that Smith was defeated by "the three P's: Prohibition, Prejudice and Prosperity".
 The Republican Party was still benefiting from an economic boom, as well as a failure to reapportion Congress and the electoral college following the 1920 census, which had registered a 15 percent increase in the urban population.
 The party was biased toward small-town and rural areas.
 Its presidential candidate Herbert Hoover, who headed the Census of 1920, did little to alter this state of affairs.

 Historians agree that prosperity, along with widespread anti-Catholic sentiment against Smith, made Hoover's election inevitable.
-He defeated Smith by a landslide in the 1928 United States presidential election, carrying five Southern states via crossover voting by conservative white Democrats.
+He defeated Smith by a landslide in the 1928 United States presidential election, carrying six Southern states via crossover voting by conservative white Democrats.
+He also won Massachusetts and Rhode Island.

 Political cartoon suggesting the Pope was the force behind Al Smith.
 The Good Citizen, November 1926.
 Publisher: Pillar of Fire Church, New Jersey.

 The fact that Smith was Catholic and the descendant of Catholic immigrants was instrumental in his loss of the election of 1928.
 Historical hostilities between Protestants and Catholics had been carried by national groups to the United States by immigrants, and centuries of Protestant domination allowed myths and superstitions about Catholicism to flourish.
 Long-established Protestants had viewed the waves of Catholic immigrants from Ireland, Italy and Eastern Europe since the mid-19th century with suspicion.
 In addition, many Protestants carried old fears related to extravagant claims of one religion against the other which dated back to the European wars of religion.
 They feared that Smith would answer to the Pope rather than the United States Constitution.

 Scott Farris notes that the anti-Catholicism of American society was the sole reason behind Smith's defeat, as even contemporary Prohibition activists would admit that their main problem with the Democratic candidate was his faith and not any political view.
 Bob Jones Sr., a prominent Protestant pastor in South Carolina, said:

 I'll tell you, brother, that the big issue we've got to face ain't the liquor question.
 I'd rather see a saloon on every corner of the South than see the foreigners elect Al Smith president.

 A Methodist newspaper in Georgia called Catholicism "a degenerate type of Christianity," while Southern Baptist newspapers ordered their readers to vote against Smith, claiming that he would close down Protestant churches, end freedom of worship and prohibit reading the Bible.
 Charles Hillman Fountain, a Protestant writer, insisted that Catholics should be barred from holding any office.
 Farris states that "More disturbing than the ridiculous and the dangerous was the respectable anti-Catholicism", as contemporary newspapers and Protestant churches tried to mask their anti-Catholicism as genuine concern.
 Protestant activists insisted that Catholicism represents an alien culture and medieval mentality, claiming that Catholicism is incompatible with American democracy and institutions.